 This characterization provides savings assumptions for LED Screw Based Omnidirectional (e.g. A-Type lamps) lamps within the residential and multifamily sectors.
 This characterization assumes that the LED lamp or fixture is installed in a residential location.
 Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) evaluation data could be used to determine an appropriate residential v commercial split.
 If this is not available, it is recommended to use this residential characterization for all installs in unknown locations to be appropriately conservative in savings assumptions.

-This measure was developed to be applicable to the following program types: TOS, NC, RF.
+This measure was developed to be applicable to the following program types: TOS, NC, RF, KITS.

 If applied to other program types, the measure savings should be verified.